550 Madison Avenue: Architectural significance

 With ornamental additions such as the pediment and ground-level arch, the building challenged architectural modernism's demand for stark functionalism and purely efficient design.
 Wolf Von Eckardt wrote for The Washington Post in 1978, "I believe Johnson may well unite contemporary architecture again and lead it out of both the glass box and the concrete sculpture to a new ecumenic gentility."
-Similarly, critic Reyner Banham thought the building had the potential to reshape architecture in New York City and in the postmodern era.
-The effect on the public at large has been described as legitimizing the postmodern movement globally.
+Similarly, the critic Reyner Banham thought the building had the potential to reshape architecture in New York City and in the postmodern era.
+The writer Franz Schulze said that the building had been so controversial because it differed from the "Miesian slabs" (namely, rectangular glass towers) popularized by Ludwig Mies van der Rohe in American cities.

+Despite the building's mixed reception, the design helped bring publicity to Johnson's architectural practice.
 Johnson described the building as "a symbolic shift from the flat top" of International Style skyscrapers like the nearby Lever House.
 In a conversation with LPC researchers, Burgee said he received numerous letters from younger architects who expressed their gratitude that "the previous rules no longer apply".
 The design also influenced some of Johnson and Burgee's other works during the 1980s.
+Schulze described 550 Madison Avenue as marking the start of the postmodern phase of Johnson's career.
+After 550 Madison Avenue was finished, Johnson went on to design structures such as PPG Place in Pittsburgh and the Transco Tower in Houston, and he designed a tombstone for the historian Alfred H. Barr Jr., whose top resembled that of the AT&T Building.

 For his design of the AT&T Building, Johnson received the Bronze Medallion from the city government in 1978.
 Johnson also received the 1978 Gold Medal from the American Institute of Architects, and he was the first architect to receive a Pritzker Architecture Prize in 1979.